sudheerj/javascript-interview-questions/README.md

 382. ### What are the different ways to deal with Asynchronous Code

-     Below are the list of different way to deal with Asynchronous code.
+     Below are the list of different ways to deal with Asynchronous code.
      1. Callbacks
      2. Promises
      3. Async/await